This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 3E’s INCORPORATION SERVICES

-3E Accounting could help you to register your new company in Malaysia at only RM1,600 ONLY and free one year Secretarial Services.
-The Best & Fastest Company Incorporation Services in Kuala Lumpur, Selangor and Malaysia with promise no hidden costs and tricky add-ons.
+3E Accounting could help you to register your new company in Malaysia at only RM1,600 ONLY and free oneyear Secretarial Services.
+The Best & Fastest Company Incorporation Services in Kuala Lumpur, Selangor and Malaysia with a promise of no hidden costs and tricky add-ons.
 Please see below for more details!

 The Standard Malaysia Incorporation services package includes the following:-

-• Unlimited name search for availability of proposed names for register company in Malaysia
+• Unlimited name search for the availability of proposed names for the register company in Malaysia

 • Name reservation with register SSM for 2 times